LuckyJimJD/ProfessionalResponsibility/assets/outlines/Fees.md

 Lawyer represents Client in replevin action to recover Client’s $25,000 mink coat from Z. At 5:p.m. on Friday, Z’s lawyer delivers the mink coat to Lawyer’s office.
 Lawyer knows that Client is out of town until Monday.
 What should Lawyer do with the coat?

-- Arrange for the coat to be kept by secured fur storage company.
+a.
+Arrange for the coat to be kept by secured fur storage company.
-- Leave it in the law firm’s closest.
+b.
+Leave it in the law firm’s closest.
-- Wear it to dinner Saturday night.
+c.
+Wear it to dinner Saturday night.
-- Sell it.
+d.
+Sell it.

 Attorney is partner in the Charlotte office of national law firm.
 The firm is headquartered in Chicago and maintains its client trust fund account at Chicago bank.
 Attorney agrees to represent Client, North Carolina resident.
 Client pays Attorney $5,000 retainer fee, which Attorney wishes to deposit in the Chicago-based trust account.